ViieeS/headless-spa-prerender/README.md

 * `pages` \<Array> - list of URLs to parse.
 * `destination` \<string> - output directory.
 * `options` \<Object> - optional.
-  * pendingScripts \<Array> - list of script names to load before parse.
+  * pendingScripts \<Array> - list of script names to load before parsing.
 You can also specify a part of the names (e.g. "bundle" for "bundle-1.js", "bundle-2.js", etc.).
+  * clearTags \<Array|false> - list of tags to remove before saving.
+Default: `['scripts']`.
   * renderTimeout \<int> - timeout for render page DOM before parsing.
 Default: 1000ms.

 ## Example